-- The lung cancer survival rate increased 21% over the last five years nationally to 25%. - Lung cancer screening with low-dose CT scans has been recommended for those at high risk since 2013, but only 5.8% of those eligible were screened in 2021. - People of color who are diagnosed with lung cancer face worse outcomes compared to white Americans, including: lower survival rate, less likely to be diagnosed early, less likely to receive surgical treatment and more likely to receive no treatment. - Nationally, only 26% of cases are diagnosed at an early stage when the five-year survival rate is much higher (61%). - The analysis in the "State of Lung Cancer" serves as a baseline against which future data can be compared, which may be especially beneficial as progress is made on the implementation of lung cancer screening.
+- The lung cancer survival rate increased 22% over the last five years nationally to 26.6%. - Lung cancer screening with low-dose CT scans has been recommended for those at high risk since 2013, but only 4.5% of those eligible were screened in 2022. - People of color who are diagnosed with lung cancer face worse outcomes compared to white individuals, including: less likely to be diagnosed early, less likely to receive surgical treatment and more likely to receive no treatment. - Nationally, only 26.6% of cases are diagnosed at an early stage when the five-year survival rate is much higher (63%). - The analysis in the "State of Lung Cancer" serves as a baseline against which future data can be compared, which may be especially beneficial as progress is made on the implementation of lung cancer screening.